agentejo/cockpit/README.md

 You need [docker](https://docker.com/) installed on your system: https://www.docker.com/docker-mac.

-Run `npm start` to setup an Apache environment suited for Cockpit on port 3000 (this folder mapped to /var/www/html).
+Run `npm run start-docker` to setup an Apache environment suited for Cockpit on port 3000 (this folder mapped to /var/www/html).

 ### Copyright and license